294coder/RWKVFusion/README.md

-# RWKVFusion
+# RWKVFusion (Unify language and mask guidance in an efficient network)

-Unify language and mask guidance in an efficient network
+Codes are coming soon.